ncsu-landscape-dynamics/HPC_conda_PoPS/README.md

 You only need to do the initialization once.
 You don't need to do it every time you want to use conda on HPC.
 However, you do need the `module load conda` each time you're in a new session on the HPC. **You should also read** the 2nd section of that HPC conda page about where to set up your path for storing the libraries that are installed for your conda environment.

 After those steps, you're read to use conda regularly.
+The pops_env.yml file should be in your current directory.
+If you don't know how to check use
+`ls`
+and the list of files after that should includ the pops_env.yml.
+If it's not there, transfer or copy into current directory.

 conda command to create an environment: